Rakhshān Banietemad: Early life and education

-Rakhshan Banietemad was born on April 3, 1954 in Tehran, Iran, into a middle-class family.
-While her parents wanted her to pursue a career in teaching, she demonstrated an interest in film from a young age.
-As a teenager, she decided to study film.
-She received her Bachelor of Arts degree in film studies from the Dramatic Arts University in Tehran.
-Banietemad had originally planned to study architecture.
-When she was about to enter university, she took an exam to enter an intensive course in stage assistance offered by the school of television and cinema and she was one of the 20 people that got in.
-She studied architecture and stage assistance together, but the next year she took the national exam for the faculty of dramatic arts and chose to study film directing.
+Rakhshan Banietemad was born in Tehran, Iran, on April 3, 1954, into a middle-class family.
+Although her parents encouraged her to pursue a career in teaching, she demonstrated an interest in film from a young age.
+As a teenager, she decided to study film, and earned a Bachelor of Arts in film studies from the Dramatic Arts University in Tehran.
+Initially, Banietemad had planned to study architecture.
+Just before entering university, she took an exam for an intensive stage assistance course by the School of Television and Cinema, and was one of the 20 students accepted.
+She studied both architecture and stage assistance, but the following year, she took the national exam for the faculty of dramatic arts and chose to focus on film directing.